 The person who showed you what you'd stopped sharing with your partner didn't create the distance — they simply turned the lights on in a room you'd been sitting in for years.

-A woman named Rachel told me something once that I haven't been able to shake.
-We were at one of those after-work dinners that happen when a project wraps and everyone's too tired to go home but too wired to sleep.
-She was three glasses of wine into the evening, turning a cocktail napkin into confetti, and she said: "My coworker asked me what music I've been listening to lately, and I started crying in the break room.
+I came across a story once that I haven't been able to shake.
+A woman — let's call her Rachel — described being at one of those after-work dinners that happen when a project wraps and everyone's too tired to go home but too wired to sleep.
+She was a few glasses of wine into the evening, turning a cocktail napkin into confetti, and she said something like: "My coworker asked me what music I've been listening to lately, and I started crying in the break room.
 Not because the question was emotional.
 Because I realized my husband hasn't asked me a question like that in four years.
 And I haven't offered that kind of information either.
 I just stopped.
 And I couldn't tell you when."

 She wasn't having an affair.
 She wasn't in love with her coworker.
 She was devastated by something far more specific: a casual, curious question from someone at work had illuminated, with surgical precision, an entire category of herself she'd quietly retired from her marriage.
 And the grief of that discovery was worse than any betrayal she could name.